somhi/jtframe/doc/inputs.md

 # Mouse

 Mouse control is simplified for arcades.
 Enable it with **JTFRAME_MOUSE**.
 The mouse buttons get mapped over the joystick buttons, so both can be used together.
 The mouse resolution is 8 bits per axis and up to two mouse devices can be connected.
-The game *Block* of the [JTPANG](https://www.github.com/jotego/jtpang) can serve as an example.
+Two inputs are added to the game module with **JTFRAME_MOUSE**: *mouse_1p* and *mouse_2p*.
+Each is a 16-bit bus, where the upper 8 bits account for vertical movement and the lower for horizontal.
 Notice that the mouse signals are signed.
 Some games may require a sign + magnitude value.
 Set **JTFRAME_MOUSE_NO2COMPL** to get that format.

+The game *Block* of the [JTPANG](https://www.github.com/jotego/jtpang) can serve as an example.

 # UART